 --safe-slave-backup-timeout, or retry at a time when fewer temporary tables are being used.

-Do not set the value for this option too high.
-The wait time starts after all the InnoDB tables have been copied and ends when the global read lock is asserted on the database.
-If you need to wait for a long time for there to be no more temporary tables, the chance is that the change rate for your database is quite high, which means the amount of redo log data to be included in the backup will be large and the restore time for the backup will be long.
+Too high: If you need to wait for a long time for there to be no more temporary tables, the chance is that the change rate for your database is quite high, which means the amount of redo log data to be included in the backup will be large and the restore time for the backup will be long.
 In such a case, it would have been better to have let mysqlbackup timeout and then restart the backup operation, so the tables are copied in their final states.
 It is therefore not helpful to set a high timeout value for the option.
 As a very general rule of thumb: even for busy databases that use many contemporary tables, do not set the value to more than an a few hours.

 For a row-based replication (RBR) setup, temporary tables are not replicated onto the replica.
 Users who are certain that SBR is not occurring for the replica can set